sricharanandra/ts-radiochat/README.md

 - start talking

+- clients cannot join a created room unless the creator accepts the request

   ## Future

 - I will find a way to host this on a server, thereby making it useable by actual people to chat via terminal.
 Also, refactoring and upgrading to make it a proper project by adding features like
--  permission to join chat room, access granted by the room creator
 -  encrypted chat history
 -  and more